 There are two SharePoint lists, where, from one we need to get Title as a lookup field display name and in the second list we need to show the title field as a column value.

-Here we have a SharePoint list name as “SourceListName” which has a column as Title.
-The list looks like below:
+Here we have a SharePoint list named ” SourceListName ” with a column as Title.
+The list looks like this:

 And I have another list known as DestinationList which has a Title column.
 And here we need to add a lookup column to this list.

-Below is the full code to add a lookup column to the SharePoint list programmatically using CSOM (c#).
+Below is the full code to add a lookup column to the SharePoint list programmatically using CSOM (C#).

 using Microsoft.SharePoint.Client;